 Reyna Gold Obtains Shareholder and Court Approval for Acquisition by Reyna Silver

-VANCOUVER, October 11, 2024 - Reyna Gold Corp.
+VANCOUVER, BC / HONG KONG, CHINA / ACCESSWIRE / October 11, 2024 / Reyna Gold Corp.
 (TSXV:REYG)(OTCQB:REYFG) ("Reyna Gold") and Reyna Silver Corp.
-(TSXV:RSLV)OTCQX:RSNVF)(FRA:4ZC) ("Reyna Silver") are pleased to announce that the shareholders of Reyna Gold (the "REYG Shareholders") have approved the previously announced acquisition of Reyna Gold by Reyna Silver by way of a plan of arrangement (the "Transaction") at a special meeting of the REYG Shareholders (the "Special Meeting") held on October 8, 2024.
+(TSXV:RSLV)(OTCQB:RSNVF)(FRA:4ZC) ("Reyna Silver") are pleased to announce that the shareholders of Reyna Gold (the "REYG Shareholders") have approved the previously announced acquisition of Reyna Gold by Reyna Silver by way of a plan of arrangement (the "Transaction") at a special meeting of the REYG Shareholders (the "Special Meeting") held on October 8, 2024.
 Reyna Gold and Reyna Silver are also pleased to announce that Reyna Gold obtained a final order of the Supreme Court of British Columbia on October 10, 2024 approving the Transaction and finding it to be fair and reasonable to the REYG Shareholders.
 Under the terms of the Transaction, each REYG Shareholder will receive one common share of Reyna Silver for every three common shares of Reyna Gold held (the "Consideration").

 "The overwhelming support of our shareholders for the Reyna Silver transaction demonstrates our shareholders' excitement for the prospects of the combined business," said Michael Wood, CEO of Reyna Gold.